mdryden/CFL-GDT-Bot/README.md

 TEAM_CODE - three letter code that represents team, look this up

-PREGAME_THREAD - do you want a pre game thread?

-POST_GAME_THREAD - do you want a post game thread?
+POST_GAME_THREAD - do you want a post game thread? - Not currently supported

 SUGGESTED_SORT - what do you want the suggested sort to be? ("confidence", "top", "new", "controversial", "old", "random", "qa", "")

 STICKY - do you want the thread stickied? (mod only)

-MESSAGE - send submission shortlink to /u/baseballbot
+MESSAGE - send submission shortlink to /u/baseballbot - Not supported (target will be changed if support is added)

-PRE_THREAD_SETTINGS - what to include in the pregame threads

 THREAD_SETTINGS - what to include in game threads